 “And you don’t ask too many questions about where they come from.”

 “It’s – it’s just business.
 That’s not – not my problem.”
 He cowered as he spoke, as if expecting a blow.

 “Isn’t it, now.”
 Agnes looked at Ralf.
 “What d’you reckon?”

 The big gargoyle had fished a fancy decanter out of the car and was sampling the contents with happy little growls.
 He looked up at Agnes.
 “I’ve got an idea.”

 “What?”
-It was warm behind the duty desk, and George had no desire to go and peer out into the night time streets.
+It was warm behind the duty desk, and Harry had no desire to go and peer out into the night time streets.

 “Just come here.”